 Sustainability has come to the forefront in the wake of increased global understanding that economics, environmental health and human well-being are interconnected and interdependent.
 The Port of Vancouver USA has taken a leadership role in understanding and promoting sustainability, including how we approach habitat management.

-Bird Safe Program
+Bird Friendly Program

 The port’s location along the Pacific Flyway, a north-south migratory flight path, coupled with its proximity to the Columbia River and Vancouver Lake, makes the area ideal habitat for many types of migratory and resident birds.
-It also increases the importance of bird-friendly buildings, a concept based on the link between avian injuries to building strikes.
+It also increases the importance of bird-friendly buildings, a concept based on the link between avian injuries and building strikes.

 Mitigation efforts, which include enhancement, restoration, creation and preservation of trees, wetlands and riparian areas, are aimed at offsetting unavoidable impacts due to development and are required as a condition of many permits issued under state and federal law.

 The port maintains four wetland mitigation sites.
 Two are located within the developed port area adjacent to Parcel 1A and within Parcel 2.
 The third is located at Frenchman’s Bar Regional Park, and the fourth is at Buckmire Slough at the northwest side of Vancouver Lake.
 All mitigation sites are managed in order to meet all federal, state and local regulatory requirements; however, the port continues to monitor and manage sites after regulatory requirements are met.